Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 There are no restrictions.
 The system runs on two gigabytes.
 Recommended 4.
 Author recommends 8.

 Step 2.
-Making a bootable flash drive and deploying the installer to it
+Make a bootable USB flash drive and deploy the installer to it

 So, here we come to practice.
-Let me remind you that we do all this from under Windows.
-I’ll say right away that we will not use images from the root tracker, which are so vehemently advised by people who have everything working with hackintoshniks “up to 18”.
-First we need the BDU utility (BootDiskUtiliy).
+Let me remind you that we do all this from Windows.
+I’ll say right away that we will not use images from the root tracker, which are so ardently recommended by people for whom everything works with hackintosh “up to 18”.
+First, we need the BDU (BootDiskUtiliy) utility.

 2. Destination disk → select our flash drive